bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/ref-type.md

 solution

-Here’s the explanations.
+Here's the explanations.

-1. That’s a regular object method call.
+1. That's a regular object method call.

 2. The same, parentheses do not change the order of operations here, the dot is first anyway.